pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 SQLite database as detailed in <doc:PreparingDatabase>.
-Immediately after that is done in the `prepareDependencies` of the entry point of your app you will override the ``Dependencies/DependencyValues/defaultSyncEngine`` dependency with a sync engine that specifies the CloudKit container to use, the database to synchronize, as well as the tables you want to
+Immediately after that is done in the `prepareDependencies` of the entry point of your app you will override the ``Dependencies/DependencyValues/defaultSyncEngine`` dependency with a sync engine that specifies the database to synchronize, as well as the tables you want to synchronize:
-synchronize:

 ```swift
 @main